The Seeker (The Who song): Release

 Released in the UK as Track 604036 on 21 March 1970, "The Seeker" reached number 19 in the charts.
 Released in the US as Decca 7-32670, it hit the Billboard charts on 11 April 1970, eventually peaking at number 44.
 The B-side, "Here for More", is one of the few Who songs written by lead singer Roger Daltrey.

 Cash Box described it as showing "the Who still operating with blistering instrumental thrust, but turning to lyrics more meaningful than before."
-Record World said that the single "was worth the wait and the group is still a real powerhouse."
+Record World said that the single "was worth the wait and the group is still a real powerhouse".

+The song figured prominently in the Steven Soderbergh film The Limey starring Terence Stamp.